OliverAbraham/BackupServerDaemon/README.md

 ## OVERVIEW

-Monitors a backup server and sends monitoring data to my home automation server.
+Monitors a backup server and sends monitoring data to an MQTT broker.
 Checks that every backup job has been executed and that backups are not too old.
+To use it, you need an MQTT broker, for example Mosquitto (https://mosquitto.org/).
+Mosquitto can also be used inside Homeassistant. (https://www.home-assistant.io/).

 ## IDEA